sflavoni/NEMO-test-cases/lock-exchange/README.md

 ### Exemple of run
+In this exemple we assess the behaviour of the second-order tracer advection scheme FCT2.
+We propose to run sensibility test of tracer advection scheme in NEMO using FCT4 scheme.<br>

-Reference experience is a simulation in which we use Flux-Corrected Transport tracer advection scheme of 2th order
+* The **Reference Simulation** : **FCT2** is the first simulation, in which Flux-Corrected Transport tracer advection scheme of 2th order is used.

 ```
 cd TEST_CASES/LOCK_EXCHANGE/EXP00
 ln -sf namelist_FCT2_vect_ens_cfg namelist_cfg
 ```
-choice done in namtra_adv block of namelist:
+choice of tracer advection scheme is done in namtra_adv block of namelist:

 ~~~fortran
 !-----------------------------------------------------------------------